Thinking about starting a business can be exciting.

 And while you may be tempted to do it all on your own, it never hurts to ask for help from a professional—in fact, doing so can ease much of the stress and uncertainty that comes with formally setting up a business.

-As you get started, here are six questions to ask a lawyer when starting a business.
+As you get started, here are some questions to ask a lawyer when starting a business.

 1. Can I Name My Business Whatever I Want?